 A fundamental part of how we identify as feminist is intersectional feminism.
 This acknowledges how various forms of discrimination have effects which impact upon each other and magnify each other.
-Basically, the risk of being subjected to sexualised violence is higher for people who suffer several types of oppression , such as, for example, those who identify as LGBTIQ, women with disabilities or women who are poor and socially disadvantaged.
+Basically, the risk of being subjected to sexualised violence is higher for people who suffer several types of oppression , such as, for example, those who identify as LGBTIQ, women with disabilities or women who are socially disadvantaged.
 Another example is how armed conflicts are fuelled by both racist and sexist attitudes, which then amplify each other and are deliberately instrumentalised as a strategy of war.

 As an internationally active feminist women’s rights organisation from the Global North who supports partner organisations in (post-) conflict regions in a post-colonial context, we find ourselves treading a delicate balance on many issues.
 This requires an ongoing, critical approach to the power differentials that arise because of this, and corresponding organisational self-reflection and development.